Ka-Rasaq/Spatio-Temporal-Analysis/README.md

 ## Problem Statement

-Nigeria has experienced persistent violent conflict ranging from insurgency and communal clashes to political violence.
+Nigeria has experienced persistent violent conflicts ranging from insurgency and communal clashes to political violence.
 Identifying where, when, and who is driving these events is critical for security planning, humanitarian response, and peacebuilding efforts.

 This project aims to answer:
 - How has violence evolved across time (2020–2025)?